• Skip to primary navigation

 How to eat Yakiimo

-While freshly baked Yakiimo is amazing, there are other ways to enjoy them.
+While freshly baked Yakiimo is amazing, there are other ways to enjoy them!

-Cold Yakiimo is as enjoyable as warm.
+Cold Yakiimo is also as delicious as warm.

 I enjoyed mine with tahini, almond slices, and cinnamon over orange sweet potato Yakiimo.
 Be creative and find your favorite combo!